 Here’s a simple example: Say you have an IRA with one broker, a personal investment account with another, and an employee-sponsored 401(k).
 Each account is totally separate, but all three primarily hold the same security.
 If something were to happen to that stock, all three accounts would be affected in the same way.
 On the other hand, you could have just one investment account that consists of several different stocks, bonds, ETFs, and more held within it.
 This single account would be far more diversified.

-Lindsey Bell, Chief Investment Strategist for Ally Invest, explains that yes, you can participate in both a Managed Portfolio and Self-Directed Trading — and many Ally Invest customers do.
+Lindsey Bell, Chief Investment Strategist for Ally Invest, explains that yes, you can participate in both a Robo Portfolio and Self-Directed Trading — and many Ally Invest customers do.
 Basically, Self-Directed Trading means you pick out exactly what you invest in and rebalance your portfolio manually when necessary (that’s why it’s known as D.I.Y. investing).
-With a Managed Portfolio, a robo-advisor picks your holdings based on your goals and risk tolerance and makes sure your portfolio continues to reflect those over time.
+With a Robo Portfolio, a robo-advisor picks your holdings based on your goals and risk tolerance and makes sure your portfolio continues to reflect those over time.
 It’s important to invest in a style that works best for you, and you may not know what that is until you give both options a try.

 Read more: How to Pick the Best Investment Tool for You

 3. What are the pros and cons for investing in exchange-traded funds (ETFs) compared with mutual funds?
 Are there options for both that follow the S&P 500?